 A Greece yacht charter delights guests with incredible cuisine.
-Renowned for its authentic Mediterranean flavours, fresh ingredients and rustic feel, Greek cuisine is amongst the best in the world and a perfect way to experience both the traditional and contemporary sides to Greece.
+Renowned for its authentic Mediterranean flavours, fresh ingredients and rustic feel, Greek food is amongst the best in the world and a perfect way to experience both the traditional and contemporary sides to Greece.
 Here are the local delicacies you must try on your superyacht charter to Greece.

 A culmination of thousands of years of traditional methods of growing and cooking food has developed over time into a rich array of Greek foods that are today as diverse and exciting as Greece's many islands that are thrilling to visit on a luxury yacht charter.

 The basic ingredients have changed little over time, and have been refined to remain consistent to the core values of the culture and culinary specialities of Greece.
 Cheeses, oils, fruits, nuts and a variety of spices and herbs form the basis of many meals alongside fresh fish, seafood, poultry, beef and pork.

-A private charter vacation enables you the freedom to cruise the warm Mediterranean waters, hopping from one breath-taking Greek island to another, sampling the most tantalising dishes that each has to offer.
+A Greece private charter vacation enables you the freedom to cruise the warm Mediterranean waters, hopping from one breath-taking Greek island to another, sampling the most tantalizing dishes that each has to offer.
 We take a look at what culinary delights you can expect when stepping ashore from a Greece motor yacht charter to these stunning surrounds.

 Lamb and goat are the most traditional meats used in Greek cuisine, particularly during holidays and festivals, which can offer a unique way to enjoy the historical festivities of the area.
 Kokoretsi is arguably one of the best known-dishes and a staple of the table celebrations over Easter with almost every Greek home preparing some version of it during the holiday.
 It is a rotisserie dish made up of lamb or goat liver wrapped in intestines, seasoned simply in salt, pepper and oregano and then roasted on a spit over charcoal.